 The Mount Sinai Hospital, one of the country's oldest and largest voluntary teaching hospitals, is internationally acclaimed for its clinical care, education, and scientific research excellence.
 Established in 1914 by Dr. Charles Elsberg, the Neurosurgery program at Mount Sinai proudly continues this tradition of excellence.
-Today, the Mount Sinai Health System includes the Icahn School of Medicine at Mount Sinai and seven hospital campuses in the New York metropolitan area, as well as a large, regional ambulatory footprint.
+Today, the Mount Sinai Health System includes the Icahn School of Medicine at Mount Sinai and eight hospital campuses in the New York metropolitan area, as well as a large, regional ambulatory footprint.

 Our neurosurgery faculty specializes in the surgical treatment of adults and children with diseases and disorders related to the brain, spinal cord, and peripheral nerve.
 We are internationally renowned for our expertise in skull base surgery, cerebrovascular disease, neurosurgical oncology, skull based tumors including pituitary and acoustic tumors, neuromodulation by deep brain stimulation, complex spinal reconstruction, epilepsy, radiosurgery, and neuroendoscopy.